 - A record of how you are feeling and the difficulties you face each day as a result of the injuries that you have suffered

-An insurance company have offered to settle my claim without the need for solicitors, is that a good idea?
+An insururer has offered to settle without the need for solicitors, is that a good idea?

-The ‘at fault’ party will have to notify their insurers of the accident which means that their insurance company will be one of the first people to know about your potential claim.
+The ‘at fault’ party will have to notify their insurers of the accident which means that their insurance will be one of the first people to know about your accident.

-Some insurance companies will try to deter injured parties from making a claim for compensation altogether and in some instances, they will try to settle the claim directly in order to minimise the amount of compensation they have to pay out.
+Some insurers will try to deter injured parties from starting a claim altogether and in some instances, they will try to settle the quickly in order to minimise the amount they have to pay out.

-The Law Society recommend you instruct a solicitor to ensure that you are properly represented and your claim is not under-settled.
+The Law Society recommends you instruct a solicitor to ensure that you are properly represented and the final amount you recieve is not under-settled.
 Once you have accepted an amount in full and final settlement, you are not able to claim again.
 Remember, your injuries may worsen over time and it is likely that you will not have received the full compensation you are entitled to.

-Most insurance companies will try to put your through to one of their panel solicitors.
+Most coverage providers will try to put your through to one of their panel solicitors.
 This does not mean that you have to use their recommended firm.
 It is entirely your choice who you choose to represent you.
 We recommend you look at the firms credentials and choose somebody that you feel can best understand your situation to ensure the best outcome for you.
-It is important to remember that most insurance companies will want to pay out as little as possible.
+It is important to remember that most insurers will want to pay out as little as possible.

 Smith Jones are not affiliated with any insurance companies, we work directly with clients to secure the compensation they deserve.

-I was the passenger in a vehicle that was at fault for the road traffic accident but I was injured myself, can I claim compensation?
+I was the passenger in a vehicle that was at fault for the road traffic accident but I was injured myself, can I claim?

-As a passenger in the vehicle, you should be able to make a claim for your injuries.
+As a passenger in the vehicle, you should be compensated for your injuries.
 If the driver of your vehicle was responsible for the accident, you would be making a claim against them (their insurers).
-This may seem uncomfortable if you know the driver of the vehicle you were travelling in, however, many people do choose to pursue a claim in this way if they have suffered injuries and other expenses which have left them out of the pocket.
+This may seem uncomfortable if you know the driver, however, many people do choose to start a claim in this way if they have suffered injuries and other expenses which have left them out of the pocket.

-As it is the insurance company that would deal with the claim, there is likely to be little direct contact with the driver.
+As it is the insurance that would deal with most legal proceedings, there is likely to be little direct contact with the driver.

-I was involved in a road traffic accident but I was not wearing my seatbelt, can I still claim compensation?
+I was involved in a road traffic accident but I was not wearing my seatbelt, what next?

 Yes, the fact that you were not wearing a seatbelt at the time of the accident does not remove your right to make a claim for compensation.